Newcastle and surrounds - traffic impacts

 Changed traffic conditions remain in place as part of the Rankin Park to Jesmond project.

-Over Size Over Mass operations with a ground contact wider than 3.2m or with overall width wider than 4.5m are advised to contact the project team at least one day ahead of movement on 1800 818 433.
-Significant delays will occur if failure to contact.
-OSOM operators are advised the project operates on UHF channel 57 at the Jesmond Interchange
+Over Size Over Mass operations between Tuesday 28 and Thursday 30 October with a ground contact wider than 3.2m or with overall width wider than 4.5m must contact the project team at least one day ahead of movement on 1800 818 433.
+Note, significant wait times may occur to make accommodations for safe travel through the site.
+OSOM operators are advised the project operates on UHF channel 57 at the northern interchange, Jesmond.

 Motorists are advised to drive to the conditions and follow the directions of signs and traffic control.